bryanmikaelian/bryanmikaelian/README.md

 ## DESCRIPTION

 Backend engineer with over 18 years of experience specializing in billing systems, usage-based infrastructure, and high-scale API development.
 Expert in architecting payment processing systems, usage data pipelines, and control plane services that handle multiple terabytes of data daily.
 Proven track record transforming billing architectures and optimizing data pipelines, achieving up to 96% improvement in processing times.
+Well-versed in growth-based development including experimentation frameworks, A/B testing, and data-driven optimization.
 Seeking a role with a small, agile team where I can leverage my technical acumen to make immediate impact, with the autonomy to drive decisions and own complex systems end-to-end.

 ## EXPERIENCE

 ### Aptible — *San Francisco, CA (Remote)*
 **Senior Software Engineer II** • Sept 2025 — Present

 Platform backend engineer focused on infrastructure and data systems.
 Launched point-in-time recovery for Postgres solution, enabling customers to restore databases to any specific moment.
 Spearheading data warehouse cleanup initiative to address inefficiencies in current ETL processes.
+Working on addressing data access issues and UI inconsistencies on the frontend through a design system.

 ### 1Password — *Toronto, ON (Remote)*
 **Sr Engineer, Billing Growth** • May 2024 — Sept 2025

-Spearheaded initiatives to enhance the customer billing experience and increase conversion rates to premium plans.
+Spearheaded initiatives to enhance the customer billing experience and increase conversion rates to premium plans through growth experiments on both the frontend and backend.
 Helped lead a major database migration project for billing systems, implementing dual-write patterns and blue-green testing methodologies to ensure zero-downtime transition while significantly improving data structure and facilitating extensive code cleanup.
 Led strategic effort to unify B2B and B2C offerings across the entire product, creating a more cohesive customer experience and streamlined internal architecture.
 Actively mentored two engineers (one mid-level, one junior) to accelerate their technical growth and expand team capacity.

 Key projects led include:
 - Led redesign of the billing user journey to optimize conversion paths